mslanker/repo-b/README.md

 # repo-b
-to be used as a submodule
+The intended purpose of this repo is to be used as a submodule